Marohn-Group/mrfmsim/docs/overview.rst

 The previous versions of MRFM used an object-oriented design, which is restrictive to modifications and specific to the Marohn group.
-The community's interest in the author's presentation at Nano-MRI: The next generation prompted the development of a platform that is modular and extendable to work with different experiment models, whether from different stages of prototyping or from different groups.
+The community's interest in the author's presentation at Nano-MRI: The next generation prompted the development of a modular and extendable platform to work with different experiment models, whether from various prototyping stages or other groups.
 To achieve the flexibility, we developed `mmodel <https://github.com/Marohn-Group/mmodel>`__ package as a backend for *mrfmsim*, allowing us to use directed acyclic graphs (DAG) to define experiments.
 The graph backend allows modular experiment